camunda/camunda-docs-static/enterprise/content/announcement.md

 __Changes in Supported Environments:__

-* Support for the latest Version of the Wildfly Application Server
+* Support for the latest Version of the WildFly Application Server
 * Support for Java Version > 8
 * Support for Database PostgreSQL 10.4
 * Support for Database MariaDB 10.3